KienTTran/ABMGPU/README.md

 :flower_playing_cards: The image below illustrates a demo of ~500,000 agents of 100 (10x10) locations configured a from GIS raster file where each location has a random number of agents.
 This demo is from `dev`branch.
 ![](https://github.com/KienTTran/ABMGPU/blob/master/ABMGPU_dev.gif)

 :flower_playing_cards: The image below illustrates a demo of ~15,000,000 agents of 21,798 (173x126) locations configured a from GIS raster file of Burkina Faso.
 Moreover, the population is dynamically changed based on census data.
+The color of each agent is based on the population density of each location.
 This version will be released soon.
 ![](https://github.com/KienTTran/ABMGPU/blob/master/ABMGPU_dev_2.gif)

 | :gem: Features :gem: |